awsdocs/amazon-s3-developer-guide/doc_source/delete-or-empty-bucket.md

 ```

 For more information, see [Using High\-Level S3 Commands with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/using-s3-commands.html) in the AWS Command Line Interface User Guide\.

-To delete a non\-empty bucket that does not have versioning enabled, you have the following options:
-+ Delete the bucket programmatically using the AWS SDK\.
-+ Delete all of the objects using the bucket's lifecycle configuration and then delete the empty bucket using the Amazon S3 console\.

-### Delete a Bucket: Using Lifecycle Configuration<a name="delete-bucket-lifecycle"></a>

-You can configure lifecycle on your bucket to expire objects, Amazon S3 then deletes expired objects\.
-You can add lifecycle configuration rules to expire all or a subset of objects with a specific key name prefix\.
-For example, to remove all objects in a bucket, you can set a lifecycle rule to expire objects one day after creation\.

-If your bucket has versioning enabled, you can also configure the rule to expire noncurrent objects\.

-After Amazon S3 deletes all of the objects in your bucket, you can delete the bucket or keep it\.

-**Important**
-If you just want to empty the bucket and not delete it, make sure you remove the lifecycle configuration rule you added to empty the bucket so that any new objects you create in the bucket will remain in the bucket\.

-For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md) and [Configuring Object Expiration](lifecycle-expire-general-considerations.md)\.

 ### Delete a Bucket: Using the AWS SDKs<a name="delete-bucket-awssdks"></a>